MakusIV/gw1975/README.md

 ISSUE:
 - the server Crash after 1h 20' approximately.
-At the end of this document there is a part of the crash log.
+At the end of this document there is a part of the crash log ad dumping.
 - bomber and attack aircraft are little or not at all aggressive.